xdslproject/xdsl/README.md

 ## Installation

-To use xDSL for developing your own xDSL-based compiler, install xDSL via pip:
+To use xDSL for developing your own compiler, just install xDSL via pip:

 ```bash
 pip install xdsl